 The Education Act (1996) requires you to ensure your child attends the academy regularly.
 Before booking a holiday or requesting a leave of absence for your child you should consider very seriously how the absence will affect your child’s education.
 If you still feel that you need to make a leave of absence request, this should be in writing and addressed to the principal.

-Requests for student leave of absence, during term time will be considered, however, it is extremely unlikely that requests purely for holiday purposes will be granted.
+Requests for student leave of absence during term time will be considered, however, it is extremely unlikely that requests purely for holiday purposes will be granted.
 Where exceptional circumstances exist, it may possible that a leave of absence will be authorised.
 Each request for absence will be reviewed and carefully considered on an individual basis.

 Behaviour